Seltzer/onetime-sublime/README.md

 - Highlight today:
   - Needs to update in other situations (e.g. when 'Today' is clicked)
   - Decide on appearance
-- Text search feature
-- Change row height
+- Favourites filtering:
+  - Should reset when changing tabs

+UPCOMING FEATURES:
-- Modalise feature
+* Modalise
+* Increase row heights in Favourites